how I survived being educated by the christian brothers

 Like dropping in on you, or snaking your best wave, or pinching your new board for a few waves while you were lunching at Pop’s up by the Astra.
 Or generally treating you like a dill.
 And it didn’t help that you lived at Dover Heights.

 They guarded the gates and handball courts, they were officers in the cadet corps, they had little notebooks that listed your transgressions and they spent a lot of time whispering in the ears of brothers, incriminating their fellow students.
 Especially the half-dozen who surfed.
+The outsiders.

 Brother ‘Bumper’ Farrell stood about 6’3″, weighed about 200lbs, had acne scars pitted all over his face and neck and his hands looked like they had been tempered by iron and heat.